 As a lawyer in California, you can offer different services within the judicial system of the state.
 You can also become a law professor at a college/university, enter the cutthroat world of politics, transition into a career as a judge/magistrate, etc. Corporate law firms, government entities and businesses are some areas where you can find lucrative employment as a lawyer.

-There will be a 6% growth in employment opportunities for lawyers from 2018 to 2028.
+There will be a 13 % growth in employment opportunities for lawyers in California from 2020 to 2030.
 Legal services are regularly required by different entities such as businesses, government organizations, private individuals, etc. Owing to this constantly increasing demand, the US Bureau of Labor Statistics expects the availability of more vacancies in the future.

 Steps to Become a Lawyer in California